Do Go On - 350 - Arctic Badass Peter Freuchen

 But if that's what you want to do, you go for it.

-in the newspaper politican from 1926 to 1932 he served as the editor-in-chief of a magazine
+From 1926 to 1932, he served as the editor-in-chief of a magazine owned by the family of his second wife, Magdalene Vang Loredson.

-That's a beauty.
+Whoa, that's a beauty.

-who was a Danish businessman and director of Denmark's National Bank.
+She was the daughter of Johannes Peter Lauridson, who was a Danish businessman and director of Denny's.

 So it was a very wealthy family.

-And essentially, I did read a couple of places,
+And essentially, I did read a couple of places.

-like they created that magazine for him to run.
+Like they created that magazine for him to run.

-So, like, welcome to the family.
+So like, welcome to the family.

 Here's a magazine.

-Zoe, you want that?
+Zoe, you want you on that?

 You can be editor-in-chief.